Occupational Health and Safety

 • Create a plan to elevate each area

-• Apply for additional certification for 5 areas
+• Apply for the certification in 10 areas

 • Pre-Audit by a third party